18 Tenant Protection Bills May Soon Be Law

 The Stand for Tenant Safety Bills

-1. 0918 – Restricts when a landlord can use a licensed professional to certify a construction project based on the building’s history of harassment, and requires more oversight by DOB when the landlord is subject to a rent overcharge application
+1. 0918 – Restricts when a landlord can use a licensed professional to certify a construction project based on the building’s history of harassment, and requires more oversight by DOB for rent-regulated buildings including buildings subject to a rent overcharge application.*

 2. 0924 – Requires DOB to include a date by which an owner must correct a violation in all vacate orders

-Note: *Correction: Originally stated that 0918 requires more DOB oversight for buildings subject to a rent overcharge application.
-In fact, 0918 requires more DOB oversight for rent-regulated buildings, including those subject to a rent overcharge application.